DockeryAI/BuildRunnerSaaS/USER_WORKFLOW.md

   - Implementation effort indicator (low/medium/high) with color coding
   - Visual drag handle (bars icon) for grab-and-drop functionality
 - **Expanded View** (Click down arrow):
+  - **How It Works**: Comprehensive technical and functional explanation of the feature
+  - **How Users Will Use It**: Step-by-step description of user interaction and workflow
-  - **Description**: Full feature description and technical details
+  - **Technical Approach**: High-level implementation considerations and architecture details
-  - **Value & Usage**: Value proposition, usage scenarios, and business benefits
+  - **Business Value**: Clear explanation of business impact and value proposition
   - **Dependencies**: Required resources, integrations, and technical requirements
   - **Success Metrics**: Measurable outcomes, KPIs, and performance indicators
   - **Risk Assessment**: Implementation challenges, potential issues, and mitigation strategies